-To be able to attract and retain gualified members of the Board and Executive Management, it is the Company's policy to take out customary directors' and officers' liability insurance (D&O insurance), as appropriate.
-If the insurance does not provide any or only insufficient coverage, the Company may, to the furthest extent permitted by law, indemnify additional liability that a member of the Board or Executive Management may personally incur in the discharge of their duties.
-Regardless of paragraph 1 of section 7 of this Remuneration Policy, any indemnification paid by the Company shall cover any applicable personal taxes owed by any member of the Board of Directors or Executive Management having benefitted from the indemnification.
-Any indemnification will be secondary to any D&O insurance taken out by the Company and will not include claims raised due to a member of the Board of Director's or the Executive Management's fraud, wilful misconduct or gross negligence.
-The Board of Directors is authorised to determine the detailed terms of the indemnification scheme, including coverage, and to manage and administer the indemnification scheme, and to take any decisions under the scheme in respect of any claims.
+To be able to attract and retain qualified members of the Board it is the Company's policy to take out customary directors' and officers' liability insurance (D&O insurance).
+The Company may also, to the furthest extent permitted by law, and subject to certain and specific financial limitations, indemnify members of the Board from and against any liability and loss, arising out of any claims raised by any third party (except for the Company or a company within the Company's group), that a member of the Board personally incurs in the discharge of their duties and services.
+Notwithstanding anything to the contrary otherwise stipulated in this Remuneration Policy, any indemnification paid by the Company shall cover any applicable personal taxes owed by any member of the Board having benefitted from the indemnification.
+The indemnification shall be for the sole benefit of members of the Board and no third party shall be entitled to rely on or derive any benefits therefrom.
+Any indemnification will be secondary to but not conditioned on coverage under any D&O insurance taken out by the Company and will not include claims raised due to a member of the Board's fraud, criminal offences, wilful misconduct or gross negligence.
+Furthermore, any indemnification undertaking by the Company shall be limited to a specific period counted from the time of departure as member of the Board.
+Subject to the terms and conditions set out in this paragraph, the Board is authorised to determine the detailed terms of any indemnification scheme, including coverage, and to manage and administer the indemnification scheme, and to take any decisions under the scheme in respect of any claims.
+Likewise, the Board has the authority to determine the detailed terms of any indemnification scheme with the Executive Management.